The Newcomer’s Guide to M&A, Part 4

 May constrain the size or scope of the deal

-You use $5M from your savings and retirement accounts (via a ROBS structure) and take a $5M home equity line to fund the full $10M purchase.
-You now own 100% of the business with no outside investors, but you’ve taken on significant personal financial risk.
-This structure gives you speed and full control.
+You use $2.5M from your personal savings and retirement accounts (using a ROBS structure), along with a $2.5M home equity line of credit, to fund the full purchase.
+You now own 100% of the business with no outside investors, giving you full control and speed to close.

 Earn-Outs